 His approach encompasses all his art forms including breakdancing.
 Ken’s signature style has won him over 30 of the top dance competitions around the world.
 He has taught at New York University’s TISCH School of the Arts, Seoul Institute of the Arts, and the Jakarta Institute of the Arts.
 He has performed at Central Park Summer Stage, Madison Square Garden, Kennedy Center, and The Smithsonian in Washington DC.

 Ken’s fluidity in movement bleeds over into his artwork.
 His paintings focus on otherworldly scenes and emotions through the vibrancy of colors, shapes, and inter-dimensional characters that tie into his indigenous roots.
 Ken Fury specializes in one-of-a-kind sculptural jewelry that is handmade using traditional metalsmithing techniques.
-His jewelry and artwork has been featured in art galleries, boutiques, film productions, publications and museums including: Museum of Contemporary Native Arts in Santa Fe, NM.
+His jewelry and artwork have been featured in art galleries, boutiques, film productions, publications and museums including the Museum of Contemporary Native Arts in Santa Fe, NM.
 Ken Fury started making jewelry in 2006, he is self-taught, and also graduated from Studio Jewelers Ltd. in Manhattan.

 In 2010, Ken began his experiments in music with the idea of merging his poetry and paintings into a sonic space.
 He has self-produced and released three albums, Flowers Fall Asleep, Moonlight Bloom and The Cry of Nature’s Birth.
 Ken has performed at underground music venues in New York City, along with performing on WFMU radio station.
-Ken Fury will be releasing his fourth album Rain Over Clouds on April 8th, 2020.
+Ken Fury will be releasing his fourth album Rain over Clouds on April 8th, 2020.

 Ken Fury is currently based in New York City.